Victor Starffin: Tōkyō Kyojingun/Yomiuri Giants

-Starffin was signed by the Tōkyō Kyojingun (now the Yomiuri Giants), outside the draft, in 1936, and played for them until 1944.
+Starukhin was signed by the Tōkyō Kyojingun (now the Yomiuri Giants), outside the draft, in 1936, and played for them until 1944.
 He was one of the premier pitchers in the Japanese baseball "dead-ball era" (pre-1945), when many of Japan's best players were serving in the Imperial Japanese Army.
 He won two MVP awards and a Best Nine award, and won at least 26 games in six different years, winning a league record 42 games in 1939.
 He followed his record-setting 1939 performance with another 38 wins in 1940.
+He also became the first foreign player in NPB history to throw a no-hitter, doing so against the Korakuen Eagles on July 3, 1937.

 World War II

-In 1940, as xenophobia increased in Japan, Starffin was forced to change his name to Suda Hiroshi.
-Later, during World War II, wartime paranoia resulted in Starffin being placed in a detention camp at Karuizawa with diplomats and other foreign residents.
+In 1940, as xenophobia increased in Japan, Starukhin was forced to change his name to Suda Hiroshi.
+Later, during World War II, wartime paranoia resulted in Starukhin being placed in a detention camp at Karuizawa with diplomats and other foreign residents.